How students can collaborate on Kialo Edu

 Kialo Edu discussions are great for student collaboration, and an enriching way for them to explore different perspectives and build knowledge together.
 We’ve put together an overview of some options for using our discussions to support thoughtful collaboration in your classroom.

-Kialo Edu discussions include a number of features to make collaboration as smooth as possible.
+Kialo discussions include a number of features to make student collaboration as smooth as possible.
 Whether working on a discussion together in class or at home, students can use the Discussion Chat and Comment features to organize their ideas, seek clarification, and make suggestions.

-Have you tried using Kialo Edu to create an argument map of a learning topic?
-Knowledge sharing activities like these can get your students actively engaging with the class content as well as with each other.
 By setting up a Kialo Edu discussion on your chosen topic, you can work with your students to build it gradually over the course of a project or term, making sure you cover everything that they need to know.

 As students take on new content, ask them to decide together how best to summarize and add it to the discussion.
 Giving students a hand in constructing their own learning can support deeper learning.
 They’ll also have an easier time reviewing content when exam time comes round.